einBuegelbrett/BigData/README.md

     - **Description:** Uploads raw JSON data to HDFS for long-term storage.
 - **Task:** `pyspark_export_cards_to_postgresql`
     - **Description:** Transfers the final processed card data to PostgreSQL for analysis.
-    - **Business Rule:** Each card name is stored in a normalized table for deduplication and quick lookups.

 ---

 ## Airflow DAGs and Tasks